baytona/baytona/README.md

 You can find my FiveM Products on https://baytona.tebex.io/</br>
 You can find my Website at [http://baytona.live/](http://www.baytona.live/)</br>

-# My public scripts are just portfolio work, if you want a quote on a script contact me on discord: !josh#9815
+# My public scripts are just portfolio work, if you want a quote on a resource/server contact me on discord: !josh#9815